Introduction to Effective Altruism

 Often, typical ‘ethical’ career advice is basically unhelpful.
 The most common advice is simply to work at a charity.
 But since not all non-profits are working on the most promising causes, simply working for a charity isn’t enough to guarantee that your career is impactful.

-It seems that scientific research, entrepreneurship, work in policy, and work for highly effective organizations (both for-profit and non-profit) are very promising career paths.
+It seems that scientific research, entrepreneurship, work in policy, and work for highly effective organisations (both for-profit and non-profit) are very promising career paths.
 Early in your career, it can also be useful to engage in skill-building: taking a job with the primary aim of building up skills, experiences, credentials and a network that will help you to have an even bigger impact later on in your life.
 For some people, “earning to give” – taking a high-earning career and donating most of their salaries – might also be a good option.
 But many people can probably do better by working directly on important problems, especially neglected ones.

 When you can donate to a charity, your personal attributes don’t affect the value of your donation.
 But when it comes to choosing a career, your personal fit with a job is very important.
 That isn’t to say that evaluating personal fit is a simple matter.
 The standard career advice of “follow your passion” often doesn’t make much sense, especially if your passion doesn’t fit with any of the most important causes.
 But figuring out an area where you can do work that you’ll be able to excel at is very important.
 Passion is also much less important than you might think — it turns out that other factors affect your job satisfaction significantly more.

-80,000 Hours is an organization dedicated to helping people figure out in which careers they can do the most good.
+80,000 Hours is an organisation dedicated to helping people figure out in which careers they can do the most good.
 They provide a guide to the most important considerations relevant to career choice, and a set of tools to help motivated people make decisions.
 They have also conducted a large number of career reviews across a wide range of fields.

 Most of us don’t realise just how rich we are in relative terms.
 People earning professional salaries in developed countries are normally in the top 5% of global incomes.
 This relative wealth presents an enormous opportunity to do good if used effectively.

 One of the easiest ways to give to effective charities is through Effective Altruism Funds.
 (Note that this is a project that we run, so we might be biased in its favor!)
 EA Funds allows you to donate to one of four major cause areas.
-An expert in that cause area will then decide which organization could most effectively use the fund’s donations.
-EA Funds also allows you to donate directly to a range of promising organizations.
+An expert in that cause area will then decide which organisation could most effectively use the fund’s donations.
+EA Funds also allows you to donate directly to a range of promising organisations.

 Pledging to give